Guide for Setting Up Your Own Dedicated OpenTTD Server

 Now, it makes sense to create a user who is not root.

-useradd -m -G sudo namedesneuennutzers
+useradd -m -G sudo newusername

-passwd namednewuser
+passwd newusername

 Useradd is the command to create a new user.
 The -m ensures that this user is assigned a home folder.
 The -G puts the user into a group, and then the group is named.
 The sudo group can execute commands with sudo.
 Finally, the name of the new user follows.
 A password for the user is created with passwd.